Artonus/trucks-api/README.md

 3. the remaining statuses can only be changed in the following order: Loading -> To Job -> At Job -> Returning
 4. when Truck has "Returning" status it can start "Loading" again.

+## Technologies
+The application is written in `.NET 7` as REST API and uses MSSQL as a database.
+Both are configured to run using `docker compose`.

 ## Running the aplication

+First start with specyfing your own password for database.
+In order to do so, set `MSSQL_SA_PASSWORD` env variable in `docker-compose.yml` file.
+Now it is set to example value `yourStrong(!)Password`.
+When changed, adjust the password in connection string in `src/TrucksApi/appsettings.json` file.

+Alternatively you can run the application with default passsword, altough it is not recommended.

 To start the application use attached `docker-compose` files: